kaltura/Tags-Editor/README.md

 Note
 ----
-For faster loading, upon the first load of the page a file named tagCaching.txt is created to store the array of tags.
+* For faster loading, upon the first load of the page a file named tagCaching.txt is created to store the array of tags.
 This cache is updated when the tool is being used but any new tags that are entered elsewhere (eg., KMC or through the API) will not show up until the cache file is deleted.
+* By default, the script used to find synonyms is set to use PHP Aiksaurus.
+To use the Big Huge Thesaurus API instead, set useBigHugeLabs to true in index.php and enter your API key in kalturaConfig.php